 Fostering a love of life-long learning

-One of our goals at the College, under the direction of caring and highly qualified Christian teaching staff, is that your child develops strong literacy and numeracy skills from the very foundational stages of learning.
+One of our goals at the College, under the direction of qualified and committed Christian teaching staff, is that your child develops strong literacy and numeracy skills from the very foundational stages of learning.

 Your child will be provided many opportunities to work in teams, explore new ideas and be exposed to the latest technologies, as well as a myriad of creative arts and sporting opportunities.

 Our lessons are based on strong Biblical foundations that are woven throughout the curriculum in each of the Key Learning Areas.
 Together, we want your child to know how loved they are by their Heavenly Father.